sachbhat0811/UM-Projects-/README.md

 # Unified Mentor Projects Repository

-This repository contains the complete code, reports, workflows, and detailed documentation for all Unified Mentor projects undertaken.
+This repository contains the complete code, reports, workflows, and detailed documentation for all Unified Mentor projects undertaken by Sachin Bhat UMID15042530602.
 Each project demonstrates a unique application of machine learning or deep learning, covering both image and structured data tasks.

 ---